 You are what you eat, I know I’ve heard that a thousand times.
 But instead of taking it literally (am I cake?), I’ve recently started understanding that how we look is a direct result of what we eat.
-Skin, nails and hair are all prone to changes that come from the inside.
+The appearance of skin, nails and hair are all dependent on what comes from the inside.

 You may have noticed that your hair grows faster in summer, when your fresh fruit and vegetable intake is higher than in winter.
 There are other factors involved, of course, but certain foods are better for your hair than others, and some even help it grow or get thicker.
 Read on to find the best foods for healthy hair!